jakejhc/symposium/README.md

 ## Note: The above is the official ACS program.
 However there are the following changes:
 ### * The third talk (original scheduled for Prof. Huan Tao) is now by Dr. Jeremy Smith from ORNL on "AI and modeling in drug and Vaccine design".
 ### * The break is now canceled.
-Instead, Prof Aram Amassian's talk on "Design of AI-guided materials acceleration platforms for emerging semiconductor applications" starts 11:30.
+Instead, Prof Aram Amassian (NC State) will talk on "Design of AI-guided materials acceleration platforms for emerging semiconductor applications", starting at 11:30.
 All talks afterwards will have a 3 minute delay.

 # 2. March 25 Tuesday, AM In-Person Session
 Session Chairs: Wook Shin (Vanderbilt), Miguel Fuentes-Cabrera (NorthEastern Univ.), Qianxiang Ai (MIT)